choushen/test-automation-api-trello/RestSharpProject/README.md

 - Open the test explorer
 - Click refresh and you should see the tests

 ### Troubleshooting
+#### Running the tests on windows
+If you are running the tests on windows, just be sure to add the environment variables to your system variables and restart your IDE/Text editor.

+#### Running the tests on mac
 If you are building the project on a mac, you may need to do some additional setup in your user settings to get the tests to run.
 Here is what you might need to add to your settings.json file:
 ``` json
 {